Executives, Are You Still Rejecting LinkedIn Connection Requests?

 Watch your News Feed on LinkedIn, and you’ll see connections earning new positions and promotions.
 Consider that these contacts might be just one degree or two away from hiring managers at their respective companies.

-A user you reject today might BECOME your new hiring manager at some point.
+A fellow user you reject today might BECOME your new boss or colleague in the future.

 Keep these points in mind the next time a new LinkedIn connection request pops up.